 Giddens will work closely with many departments and programs within the College of Arts and Sciences, underscoring the interdisciplinary nature of the Sinatra program.

-“Santa Clara is delighted to welcome Rhiannon Giddens, whose brilliant work addresses many themes that cut to the core of a Santa Clara education, and is truly emblematic of a person who has explored all facets of herself in her music, her passions, and her voice,” said Terri Peretti, acting dean of the College of Arts and Sciences.
+“Santa Clara is delighted to welcome Rhiannon Giddens, whose brilliant work addresses many themes that cut to the core of a Santa Clara education, and is truly emblematic of a person who has explored all facets of herself in her music, her passions, and her voice,” said Terri Peretti, interim dean of the College of Arts and Sciences.
 “Our students are lucky to have such a multi-talented and multi-dimensional role model on campus for three academic quarters.”

 Giddens is an acclaimed solo artist as well as co-founder of the Carolina Chocolate Drops, a black string band which studied with the legendary black fiddler Frank Johnson and won a Grammy in 2010 for their album “Genuine Negro Jig.”

 She performed for President Barack Obama and First Lady Michelle Obama at a White House Tribute to Gospel in 2015; she sang a duet with country superstar Eric Church on 2015’s “Kill a Word,” a song condemning hate, which reached the top 15 on the country radio charts.
 In 2016 she received the BBC Radio 2 Folk Award for Singer of the Year and the Steve Martin Prize for Excellence in Bluegrass and Banjo.